Pediatric Liver Transplant

 Specialists in the UCLA Health Pediatric Liver Transplant Program have performed more than 900 children’s liver transplants.
 This makes us one of the largest and most well-established liver-transplant centers in the country.

-We consistently lead the way in researching and implementing new best practices in care.
+We consistently lead the way in researching and implementing new best practices in pediatric liver disease care.
 Highlights of our program include:

-Collaborative approach: When you choose UCLA Health, your child has access to all the necessary pediatric subspecialists.
-We use a team approach and work closely with specialists such as pediatric gastroenterologists to make sure children have all the care they need.
+Collaborative approach: When you choose UCLA Health for your pediatric liver transplant center, your child has access to all the necessary pediatric subspecialists.
+We use a team approach and work closely with specialists such as pediatric gastroenterologists to make sure children with pediatric liver disease have all the care they need.

 Seamless care transitions: Before, during and after the transplant, the UCLA liver transplant team walks your family through each step in your child’s treatment journey.
 Dedicated Child Life Specialists connect your family with others who have experienced similar journeys.
 They also support your family through recovery and rehabilitation.
 When the time comes, we have a specific process in place to help your child transition smoothly into adult care.